njhumes/orderve/README.md

 6. Each event is card, on hover will snapshot some of the events requirements.
 7. Profile page structure improvements
 * contain hidden information at first then show if a bid was selected
+8. Sort the events by date.
+9. Google Map pinned of the location of event in the event show page.
+10. Search bar to search for specific skillset or event type
+11. Chefs near you cards on the main screen.
+12. Chef Show pages.
+13. modal for login and registering instead of a page.

+Wireframes
+---
+!(./public/images/IMG_0985.jpg)